 The cost of dinners is currently £2.60 a day.

-Please click on the button above to see the current menu.
+Please click on the button above to see a sample menu.

 Please let the School Office know if you would like your children to try school dinners before making a decision.